matthewwangg/matthewwangg/README.md

 - 🤖 Brainstorming a new project related to Reinforcement Learning.
 - 📘 Reading Intro to Algorithms 4th edition to improve my understanding of Computer Science.
 - 🤔 Contemplating future improvements for my senior Capstone project with Let's Technologies
-- 🏫 Submitting graduate school applications to continue my education.
+- 🏫 Searching for the classes for my final semester at ASU.

 ## Languages, Frameworks, and Technologies